Short description: Suite of satellite simulators

 Recent simulator developments are also based on a Reference Architecture (REFA), which has been introduced in order to identify, define, develop and integrate a reference operational spacecraft simulator architecture.

-It allows achieving shorter and more cost-efficient simulator development cycles by means of heavy reuse while producing higher quality output.
-REFA and all simulators based on REFA are compliant with the SMP2 standard that provides standardized interfaces between the simulation models and the simulation runtime environment for common simulation services, as well as a number of mechanisms to support intermodal communication.
+REFA allows achieving shorter and more cost-efficient simulator development cycles by means of heavy reuse while producing higher quality results.
+All simulators based on REFA are compliant with the Simulation Model Portability version 2 (SMP2) standard that provides standardized interfaces between the simulation models and the simulation runtime environment for common simulation services, as well as a number of mechanisms to support intermodal communication.

 All simulation models, including the emulator, are executed by the SIMSAT simulation environment.